Where next for client comms?

 Firms now need to engage with recent digital adopters as well as the new generation of digital native decision makers.
 The importance of online content that engages, enriches and adds value to prospects before they become leads has never been greater.

-Trust and brand loyalty are hugely influenced by word of mouth discussions with peers and professional contacts, much of which now takes place online.
+We also know that trust and brand loyalty are hugely influenced by word of mouth discussions with peers and professional contacts, much of which now takes place online.
 Building trust and credibility with clients means finding ways to replicate the offline experience online.
-Firms need to fully embrace digital as an opportunity to remain relevant to their clients and deliver more value while staying true to their core principles of trust and service standards.
+Firms need to fully embrace this as an opportunity to remain relevant to their clients and deliver more value while staying true to their core principles of trust and service standards.

 The key to all of this is effective use of data to personalise the experience.

-While lots has changed in the world of client comms, the fundamental principles still apply.
+While lots is changing in the content marketing world, the fundamental principles still apply.
 That means focusing on what’s keeping your clients awake at night, bringing useful insights to the table and adding to the debate with content that really resonates with your audiences.